senzhaocode/ScaR/README.md

       # The number of threads for running in parallel.

       --anno ~/reference/
-      # Set the directory of genomic, transcriptomic sequences and annotations
+      # Set the directory path of genomic, transcriptomic sequences and annotations

       --output ~/examples/output/
       # Output directory